alexmercerind/alexmercerind.github.io/blog/2022-09-01-messed-up-storage-access-since-android-11.md

 ## Here's The Point

-You Google & your Android is the REAL THREAT TO USER PRIVACY, not some passionate application developer building a good digital experience for users while not even possibly requesting internet permission.
-I never know when my microphone or camera is active or being recorded to feed your advertising system.
+_Google & it's Android is the REAL THREAT TO USER PRIVACY, not some passionate application developer building a good digital experience for users while not even possibly requesting internet permission.
+I never know when my microphone or camera is active or being recorded to feed your advertising system._

 One of the biggest reasons I liked Android over iOS was it's open-ness & ability to anything.
 Looks like there's going to be a big demand of [Linux smartphones](https://itsfoss.com/linux-phones/) in the market soon.
 I don't want yet another iOS.